 Moot Court is an undergraduate program in which our students argue a hypothetical set case before a mock appellate court.
 The set case that is used for an entire academic year is announced by the American Collegiate Moot Court Association each May.

 Students gain analytic and oral advocacy skills by doing their own legal research to develop structure and content of an argument for the set case, and by arguing the case both in many practice sessions and in inter-collegiate competitions.
-TCU’s Moot Court team competes through the Texas Undergraduate Moot Court Association.
-In 2012 these competitions were held at the South Texas College of Law in Houston, at Texas Tech Law School in Lubbock and at Baylor Law School in Waco.
+TCU’s Moot Court team competes through the Texas Undergraduate Moot Court Association and is regularly invited to invitational tournaments and regional competitions.

 The top teams from regional competitions qualify for the national championship held each January.